-- If you've been sedentary for a long time, are overweight, have a high risk of coronary heart disease or some other chronic health problem, see your doctor for a medical evaluation before beginning a physical activity program.
+- If you have a high risk of coronary heart disease or some other chronic health problem, check with your healthcare provider before beginning a physical activity program.

 - Look for chances to be more active during the day.
 Walk the mall before shopping, take the stairs instead of the escalator or take 10–15 minute breaks while watching TV or sitting for walking or some other activity.

 - Don't get discouraged if you stop for a while.
 Get started again gradually and work up to your old pace.

 - Don't exercise too vigorously right after meals, when it's very hot or humid, or when you just don't feel up to it.

 - Choose activities that are fun, not exhausting.
 Add variety.
 Develop a repertoire of several activities that you can enjoy.
 That way, exercise will never seem boring or routine.